lengguangzhishen/DaemonProcess/README.md

 # DaemonProcess
-a daemon process demo of jni
+a daemon process of jni